2012 Australian Open – Men's singles final: Legacy

 This match is central to the Djokovic–Nadal rivalry.
-Nadal called it the toughest loss of his career, but the best match he ever played.
-Djokovic said it was the finest win in his career and also commented on the high level of tennis played.
 Not only was this the longest Grand Slam final, but according to Tennis Channel and the Australian Open TV networks, this was one of the most-watched finals, despite ending late into the night locally.
 It was the first and only Grand Slam final that Nadal has lost after winning the first set.
+At the time, it was Nadal's second loss in a Grand Slam match after winning the first set, with his then record slipping to 133–2.
+As a result of the loss, Nadal became the first man to lose three consecutive Grand Slam finals in the Open Era, all to Djokovic.
+Djokovic became the fifth man to win three Grand Slams in a row.
 It also remains the longest match of both Nadal and Djokovic's careers.

+In 2015, Nadal chose the final as his favorite memory at the Australian Open over his win in 2009.
+In 2022, Casper Ruud, a fan of Nadal, stated that if there was one match in the history of tennis he could change, it would be the final in favor of Nadal.
+In 2023, it was listed by Tennis.com as one of the key matches in the "GOAT race" for most Grand Slam titles between the Big Three.